1connect/backup-scripts/README.md

 ## Restore data

-List list existing backups and choose the one which suits your needs the best.
+List existing backups and choose the one which suits your needs the best.

 ```
 borg list /my/backup/storage/myhostname/repository.borg/